DmitryMyadzelets/epicx/journal/week 26.md

 <img alt="Two-stage cooling diagram" src="/img/2024-06-20 - Two-stage colling.png" width=400px>

 ### Math for two-stage cooling
 In order to find optimal parameters of the two-stage cooling by Peltier elements we need to find a point where the temperature and power of the stages matches.
-The current model we've built doesn't provide so cold "waste heat" (Qh) parameter.
+The current numerical model we've built doesn't provide so cold "waste heat" (Qh) parameter.
 We try other models.

 * **Model of Emanuele** shows good results for Qc=f(dT) function but fails for V=f(dT) and Qh=f(dT).
+[See the files](/tools/peltier/emanuele).
 * **[Model of Belovsky, Staneva](https://www.researchgate.net/publication/317584219_Mathematical_Model_of_Thermoelectric_Peltier_Module)** fails for all parameters.

-The reason the above models fails is likely due to the Peltier module we use has two stages.
-Two-stage modules may require another approach.
+[See the files](/tools/peltier/belovski).

+The above models are based on physical properties of Peltier modules wit single stage only.
+They fail for two-stage module we use.
+A two stage module requires an appropriate physical model.

+We refine our mumerical model of the PE-16 module by adding the missing paremeters.
+We use Machine Learning and Multivariate Multiple Regression to predict necessary parameters from the existing Qc=f(dT) and Qh=f(dT) charts provided by the manufacture.
+[See the files](/tools/peltier/mlr).